 Emperor Penguins - the classic penguin of the Ross Sea Humpback Whale tail - a regular species in the Southern Ocean

 Birds of Antarctica and the Southern Ocean

-I am lucky enough to regularly travel to the ‘The Great White Continent’ and have made about forty visits to the Antarctic Peninsula.
-There is, however, much more to this amazing part of the world and this lecture also covers the New Zealand subantarctic islands, the Falklands and South Georgia, as well as the Indian Ocean islands of Heard and Amsterdam.
+I am lucky enough to regularly travel to the ‘The Great White Continent’ and have made over forty visits to the Antarctic Peninsula.
+There is, however, much more to this amazing part of the world and this lecture also covers the Falklands and South Georgia, as well as the Indian Ocean islands of Heard and Amsterdam.
 The latter is the only place in the world where the critically endangered Amsterdam Albatross breeds and with a world population of just 170 birds, very few people have had the privilege of seeing this special bird, especially as the island is roughly equidistant between Australia and South Africa.